-- Explore specific steps laid out by the Envision Kingston Sessions & Previous Master Plan (Lead organization: Envision Kingston Committee and/or Kingston Planning Board, depending on the issue) - Promote walking tours/paths - Create a well-integrated network of sidewalks, walking trails and bicycle facilities to create safe alternative modes for short distance travel and recreational use - Improve public spaces such as the Common to provide for civic and cultural gatherings - Promote heritage tourism by updating existing walking tours and actively promoting them through websites and social media - Explore plaques or historic markers at the entry to the historic districts and on historic district houses that comply with the Historic District Ordinances - Promote unused historic Plains buildings to get them back on the Tax Rolls (Lead organization: Kingston Heritage Commission/Historic District Commission) - Explore connections between historic preservation and economic development - Promote programs such as the Historic Preservation Tax program in sale literature and consider the adoption of RSA 79E to better utilize tax incentive programs - Promote Local Business: (Lead organization: Kingston Heritage Commission, Historic District Commission and Planning Board) - Work with area chambers to promote local businesses - Connect with regional heritage advocacy groups to promote heritage tourism - Actively support the economic and cultural vitality of regional and local centers by channeling growth toward them and providing ingredients needed for successful mixed use. - Promote Historic Preservation as Green and an integral element of economic development. - Educate the public regarding the reuse of existing infrastructure and the use of historic village centers to create walkable communities
+- Explore specific steps laid out by the Envision Kingston Sessions and Previous Master Plan (Lead organization: Envision Kingston Committee and/or Kingston Planning Board, depending on the issue) - o Promote walking tours/paths - Create a well-integrated network of sidewalks, walking trails and bicycle facilities to create safe alternative modes for short distance travel and recreational use - Improve public spaces such as the Common to provide for civic and cultural gatherings - Promote heritage tourism by updating existing walking tours and actively promoting them through websites and social media - Explore plaques or historic markers at the entry to the historic districts and on historic district houses that comply with the Historic District Ordinances - o Promote unused historic Plains buildings to get them back on the tax rolls and into Town use (Lead organization: Kingston Heritage Commission/Historic District Commission) - Explore connections between historic preservation and economic development - Promote programs such as the Historic Preservation Tax program in sale literature and consider the adoption of RSA 79E to better utilize tax incentive programs - Promote Local Business: (Lead organization: Kingston Heritage Commission, Historic District Commission and Planning Board) - o Work with area chambers to promote local businesses - o Connect with regional heritage advocacy groups to promote heritage tourism - Actively support the economic and cultural vitality of regional and local centers by channeling growth toward them and providing ingredients needed for successful mixed use. - Promote historic preservation as "green" and an integral element of economic development. - o Educate the public regarding the reuse of existing infrastructure and the use of historic village centers to create walkable communities

-Goal 3: Maintain a mixture of rural, residential and agricultural uses in areas surrounding the town center
+Goal 3: Maintain a mixture of rural, residential and agricultural uses throughout Kingston

-- Identify important historic agricultural areas through Historic Resource survey (Lead organization: Kingston Heritage Commission/Kingston Planning Board) - Promote Existing Programs (Lead organization: Kingston Heritage Commission or Planning Board, depending on issue) - Continue to promote development in commercial and industrial zones that have been approved by vote of town meeting. - Promote the use of existing programs such as RSA 79D - Encourage the preservation of working farms by promoting local agriculture (Lead organization: Kingston Planning Board) - Consider working with local farms to create a local Farmer's Market.
-Since Kingston has a large commuting population, scheduling markets so that they do not conflict with resident's working schedules and other markets at Exeter and Epping has been challenging.
-Utilize technology to create an online market, should a physical location and time be prohibitive.
+- Identify important historic agricultural areas through Historic Resource survey (Lead organization: Kingston Heritage Commission/Kingston Planning Board) - Promote existing programs (Lead organization: Kingston Heritage Commission or Planning Board, depending on issue) - O Continue to promote development in commercial and industrial zones that have been approved by vote of town meeting. - o Promote the use of existing programs such as RSA 79D - Encourage the preservation of working farms by promoting local agriculture and agritourism (Lead organization: Kingston Planning Board) - Consider working with local farms to create a local Farmer's Market.
+Schedule markets so that they do not conflict with the schedule of Kingston's large commuting population.
+Avoiding conflicts with the weekend markets at Exeter and Epping has been challenging.

-- Consider creating a local Chamber of Commerce, Marketing-specialist position, or online Community Event board to showcase the events of different organizations and advertise local business. - Discuss preservation of rural landscapes/viewsheds with the Kingston Conservation Commission Seacoast Land Trust and Friends of Kingston Open Spaces in conjunction with the Heritage Commission's work and be sure to promote each other's efforts.
-(Lead organization: Kingston Heritage Commission/Kingston Conservation Commission) - Focus future efforts on preserving open fields, not only woodlands - Partner with area lake associations (Country Pond Association, Great Lake Association, and Powwow Association) to ensure the protection of water resources, gather historic information, and combine programming to reach a larger audience
+- Utilize technology to create an online market, 88 should a physical location and time be prohibitive. - Promote farm-to-table opportunities within the local community and support partnerships between Kingston farmers and school cafeterias and restaurants - Consider creating a local Chamber of Commerce, Marketing-specialist position, or online Community Event board to showcase the events of different organizations and advertise local business. - o Review Town Zoning Ordinances and Regulations for possible changes that would encourage agricultural land uses, and better define the review/approval process for them. - Discuss preservation of rural landscapes/viewsheds with the Kingston Conservation Commission and Friends of Kingston Open Space in conjunction with the Heritage Commission's work and be sure to promote each other's efforts.
+(Lead organization: Kingston Heritage Commission/Kingston Conservation Commission) - o Focus future efforts on preserving open fields, not just woodlands - Partner with area lake associations (Country Pond Association, Kingston Lake Association, and Powwow Pond Council) to ensure the protection of water resources, gather historic information, and combine programming to reach a larger audience